OverCat2000/notes/Data Ethics/Start.md

 - recognize the **ethics** in data collection, storing and sharing.
 - apply **tools** and **techniques** of data ethics security in handling data.

+## Exabyte.

+an exabyte is a large unit of computer data storage.
+2x10